 The article discusses aerodynamic drag and shows how the rider could reduce drag by shifting their body lower rather than adopting an upright position.
 This is essential for time trial bikes where the goal is to increase the aerodynamics as much as possible.

 One of the first differences is the position of the handlebars.
-As shown in Fig. 3, the cyclist spends most of the time on the armrests with their hands in front.
+As shown in Fig. 3, cyclists spend most of their time on the armrests with their hands in front.
 Today, with the electronic gear system, even switching gears can be done from this position.
 The base bar that includes the brakes is almost never used.
 The base bar is used only at the start of the race or if the bike becomes wobbly.
 This is a very important aspect that allows the cyclist to maintain a near-horizontal position that reduces drag.

-However, such a position is not possible during the normal race.
+However, such a position is not possible during a normal race.
 While it is better from the aerodynamics perspective, it is an unstable riding position.
-While one cannot brake suddenly, even a small shift can lead the bikes to wobble and crash.
-Thus, these type of handlebars are not legally allowed on the rest of the tour, with the exception of the time trial stages.
+While one cannot brake suddenly, even a small shift can lead the bike to wobble and crash.
+Thus, these types of handlebars are not legally allowed on the rest of the tour, with the exception of the time trial stages.

 You can find more details on simulating this in the article “Bike Aerodynamics Simulation – Reducing Cyclist Drag by 30%”, which also includes a public project of the simulation of a bike’s aerodynamics.
 You can use this project as a template to start your own analysis.
 Enjoy simulating!